web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/command-preview.md

 [dev-tools-subCommand]
 ```

-The module engineering solution provides the ability to use debugging tools, which can be started with the `modern dev` command.
+The Module Tools provides the ability to use debugging tools, which can be started with the `modern dev` command.
 Note, however, that no debugging-related plugins are provided by default, so executing `modern dev` will prompt: _"No dev tools found available "_.

 The officially supported debugging tool is [Storybook](https://storybook.js.org/), so you can run `modern dev` or `modern dev storybook` to execute it after you run `modern new` to enable it.